-I'm a huge fan of staying in hostels when I travel, but if there was one thing I could avoid from the experience it would be the hostel bathrooms.
-If you're staying in a dorm room with a shared bathroom, they can be particularly bad -- eight people fighting for the shower and having one or two a day -- that's a lot of backpackers washing their grime off in the same place as you.
+Hostels are a great way to save money while, but the bathrooms are definitely among the compromises you must make.
+If you're staying in a dorm room with a shared bathroom, the shared bathrooms can be particularly gnarly.
+Just imagine eight people (or more!) fighting for the shower multiple times a day.
+That's a lot of backpackers washing their grime off in the same place as you.

 Sadly, hostel bathrooms are a necessary evil when it comes to traveling on a budget.
-Here's how to survive them.
+Here are some ways to make the experience less gross and more comfortable.

-Showers can be really disgusting in hostels, and catching foot fungus is common.
+Showers can be really disgusting in hostels, and catching foot fungus is not unheard of.
 You don't want to be treading all over the floor of the shower when you don't know who's been doing the same before you.
 Make sure you take your flip flops into the shower with you, and wear them while you're in there.
 Your feet with thank you.

 Shower Quickly and Have Patience

-Peak shower times in hostels include 8-10am and 6-8pm.
-If you're going to be showering at these times, you'll want to make it as quick as possible to avoid angering your dormmates.
+Peak shower times in hostels include the hours between 8 and 10 a.m. and 6 to 8 p.m.
+If you're going to be showering at these times, you'll want to make it as quick as possible to avoid angering your dorm-mates.
 If you're a fan of long, hot showers, wait until off-peak times.
-You won't make any friends if you use up all the hot water, either.
+You won't make any friends if you use up all the hot water.

 Likewise, if everyone in your dorm wants to take a shower at the same time as you, have patience.
 You can't expect to be able to shower whenever you like when you have several other people to think about.